haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 ### Joining the HFTT

-If you would like to join the HFTT or would like to know how members are elected, please refer to the [charter](CHARTER.md)
+If you would like to join the HFTT or would like to know how members are elected, please refer to [CHARTER.md](CHARTER.md).

 ## Proposal states